bio-phys/asyncmd/docs/source/api.rst

 ====================

-This section is relevant for developers of :py:mod:`asyncmd`, e.g. when you want to add the option to steer additional molecular dynamcis engines like NAMD or add additional ways to wrapp functions actiong on Trajectories.
+This section is relevant for developers of :py:mod:`asyncmd`, e.g. when you want to add the option to steer an additional molecular dynamcis engines (like NAMD or LAMMPS) or add additional ways to wrapp functions acting on :py:class:`asyncmd.Trajectory`.

+.. py:currentmodule:: asyncmd.slurm

+This section also contains the interface of the classes, which are used under the hood by various user facing-classes in :py:mod:`asyncmd` to interact with the SLURM queueing system.
+Namely there is the :py:class:`SlurmProcess`, which emulates the interface of :py:class:`asyncio.subprocess.Process` and which is used to submit and wait for single SLURM jobs.
+Additionally (one level deeper under the hood) there is the :py:class:`SlurmClusterMediator`, which is a singleton class acting as the central communication point between the single :py:class:`SlurmProcess` and the SLURM commands ("sacct", "sbatch", etc.).

+SLURM interface classes
+***********************

+.. autoclass:: asyncmd.slurm.SlurmProcess
+   :member-order: bysource
+   :members:
+   :private-members:
+   :special-members:
+   :inherited-members:

+.. autoclass:: asyncmd.slurm.SlurmClusterMediator
+   :member-order: bysource
+   :members:
+   :private-members:
+   :special-members:
+   :inherited-members:

+..   :undoc-members:

 Wrapper classes for functions acting on trajectories
 ****************************************************

+.. :py:currentmodule:: asyncmd.trajectory.functionwrapper

-All wrapper classes for functions acting on :py:class:`asyncmd.Trajectory` should subclass :py:class:`asyncmd.trajectory.functionwrapper.TrajectoryFunctionWrapper` to make full and easy use of the caching mechanism already implemented.
-You then only need to implement :py:meth:`asyncmd.trajectory.functionwrapper.TrajectoryFunctionWrapper._get_id_str` and :py:meth:`asyncmd.trajectory.functionwrapper.TrajectoryFunctionWrapper.get_values_for_trajectory` to get a fully functional TrajectoryFunctionWrapper class.
-See also the implementation of the other wrapper classes for more.
+All wrapper classes for functions acting on :py:class:`asyncmd.Trajectory` should subclass :py:class:`TrajectoryFunctionWrapper` to make full and easy use of the caching mechanism already implemented.
+You then only need to implement :py:meth:`TrajectoryFunctionWrapper._get_id_str` and :py:meth:`TrajectoryFunctionWrapper.get_values_for_trajectory` to get a fully functional TrajectoryFunctionWrapper class.
+See also the (reference) implementation of the other wrapper classes, :py:class:`PyTrajectoryFunctionWrapper` and :py:class:`SlurmTrajectoryFunctionWrapper`.

 .. autoclass:: asyncmd.trajectory.functionwrapper.TrajectoryFunctionWrapper
    :member-order: bysource